pumasecurity/serverless-prey/README.md

 # Puma Scan Serverless Prey

-Serverless Prey is a collection of serverless functions (FaaS) for [GCP Functions](cheetah), [Azure Functions](cougar), and [AWS Lambda](panther).
-Once launched to the environment and invoked, these functions establish a TCP reverse shell for the purposes of introspecting the container runtimes of the various function runtimes.
+Serverless Prey is a collection of serverless functions (FaaS), that, once launched to a cloud environment and invoked, establish a TCP reverse shell, enabling the user to introspect the underlying container:

+* [Panther](panther): AWS Lambda written in Node.js
+* [Cougar](cougar): Azure Function written in C#
+* [Cheetah](cheetah): Google Cloud Function written in Go

 This repository also contains research performed using these functions, including documentation on where secrets are stored, how to extract sensitive data, and identify monitoring / incident response data points.